Methylene Blue (methylthioninium chloride) is a synthetic compound used as a nootropic to increase memory, mood and longevity.

 It was Ehrlich who coined the term “Magic Bullet” for this unique action displayed by Methylene Blue.
 A term still in use today.

-Methylene Blue has since been used to treat dementia, cancer chemotherapy, malaria, methemoglobinemia, urinary tract injections, cyanide and carbon monoxide poisoning.[iii]
+Methylene Blue has since been used to treat dementia, cancer chemotherapy, malaria, methemoglobinemia, urinary tract infections, cyanide and carbon monoxide poisoning.[iii]

 How does Methylene Blue work in the brain?